devAhmedSixSixSix/Gg-Giveaway-react/README.md

 Users should be able to:

 1. View the optimal layout depending on their device's screen size.
-3. See the Games detils
+2. See the Games detils
-4. See Realted Games
+3. See Realted Games
+4. Filter the result
-7. I do not have access to the Figma sketch so the design is not pixel perfect.
+5. I do not have access to the Figma sketch so the design is not pixel perfect.

 ## Built with
  * React